-''' Add header to this packet.
-This method invokes the ns3::Header::serializeTo method to request the header to serialize itself in the packet buffer. \param header a reference to the header to add to this packet. void Add (Header const &header); Deserialize header from this packet.
-This method invokes the ns3::Header::deserializeFrom method to request the header to deserialize itself from the packet buffer.
-This method does not remove the data from the buffer.
-It merely reads it. \param header a reference to the header to deserialize from the buffer void Peek (Header &header); Remove a deserialized header from the internal buffer.
-This method removes the bytes read by Packet::peek from the packet buffer. \param header a reference to the header to remove from the internal buffer. void Remove (Header const &header); Add trailer to this packet.
-This method invokes the ns3::Trailer::serializeTo method to request the trailer to serialize itself in the packet buffer. \param trailer a reference to the trailer to add to this packet. / '''
+'''

+/

+Add header to this packet.
+This method invokes the

+Header::GetSerializedSize and Header::Serialize

+methods to reserve space in the buffer and request the

+header to serialize itself in the packet buffer.

+\param header a reference to the header to add to this packet.

+void AddHeader (const Header & header);

+/

+Deservalize and remove the header from the internal buffer.

+This method invokes Header::Deserialize.

+\param header a reference to the header to remove from the internal buffer.

+\returns the number of bytes removed from the packet.

+uint32_t RemoveHeader (Header &header);

+Deserialize but does not remove the header from the internal buffer.

+This method invokes Header::Deserialize.

+\param header a reference to the header to read from the internal buffer.

+\returns the number of bytes read from the packet.

+uint32_t PeekHeader (Header &header) const;

+For instance, here are the typical operations to add and remove a UDP header.

+// add header

+Ptr<Packet> packet = Create<Packet> ();

+UdpHeader udpHeader;

+// Fill out udpHeader fields appropriately

+packet->AddHeader (udpHeader);

+'''